P2PLearning/DSA/homeworks/week2/README.md

 Highlights
 ------------------------------------
 + Remember to include space and time complexity!!!
+  + The easiest way to estimate time complexity is to count the number of nested loops.
+In more complicated cases, especially in recursive algorithms, you can write a few examples with increasing input sizes, then walk through them manually until you find a pattern.
+(Of course, it'd be the best if you can prove time complexity mathematically.)
+  + Beware of the cost to delete/insert elements in an array.
+It's O(n) not O(1).
 + Use an additional data structure (StringBuffer, List) to store unique characters.
 One says O(1) but other says O(N)
   + Which one is more accurate?
 By default, average case (and worst case) is used, which is O(N) here.
 But the best case would be O(1)
 + Add tests after your interview is equally important as writing code